Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Book before your Japan trip:

-Local sim card or Japan eSIM card
+📲 Local sim card or eSIM card from Airalo (most popular)

-▢ Ride from the airport: prebook a ride | airport train
+🚊 Easy ride from the airport: schedule a pickup | airport train

 More Japan Posts